michael2012z/BitBible/markdown/KJV/files/Isa.md

 7. For the Lord God will help me; therefore shall I not be confounded: therefore have I set my face like a flint, and I know that I shall not be ashamed.

-8. He is near that justifieth me; who will contend with me? let us stand together: who is mine adversary? let him come near to me.mine…: Heb. the master of my cause?
+8. He is near that justifieth me; who will contend with me? let us stand together: who is mine adversary? let him come near to me.

 9. Behold, the Lord God will help me; who is he that shall condemn me? lo, they all shall wax old as a garment; the moth shall eat them up.